conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ![Bipolar](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/Bipolar-NIH.png)

-For my capstone project at General Assembly, I wanted to explore if it was possible to create tools that can help predict and assist those with bipolar disorder before the onset of the more severe episodes and help them seek primary care.
+Knowing first hand the impact of living with bipolar disorder can have on your personal, financial, and everyday life, the potential of filling in this gap drew me to work on this subject.
+So to close out my time at General Assembly, I wanted my capstone project to center on exploring if it was possible to create tools that can help predict and assist those with bipolar disorder before the onset of the more severe episodes and help them seek primary care.

 __Problem Statement__